 In addition, a creditor who has ‘security’ on an asset may seize that asset if you do not make payments on the loan.
 Creditors who have a security interest are called ‘secured’ creditors.
 Security is sometimes also called collateral, and may include money or goods that you promise to give the creditor if you do not pay the debt.
 A common type of security is property, such as your vehicle or your house.
 For example, if you default on your car loan the creditor may be able to repossess your car without having to sue you first.
 If you do not pay your mortgage the mortgage lender has the right to go through a court process to foreclose on your home.
 See the page on foreclosure for information about the foreclosure process.

-If you are having trouble paying your debts you should get some advice from a licensed trustee in bankruptcy who will review your financial situation and give you advice on your options.
+If you are having trouble paying your debts you should get some advice from a Licensed Insolvency Trustee who will review your financial situation and give you advice on your options.

 1) consolidation loans

 4) consumer proposal - a formal offer to settle your debts with your creditors

 5) Division 1 proposal - another formal way to offer to settle your debts with creditors